The Fukushima Diamond Route

 Tsuruga Castle, also referred to as Wakamatsu Castle, has been rebuilt several times over the almost 700 years since it was first constructed by the feudal lord Ashina Naomori (1323-1391).

-Following a tumultuous 2020, the call of the wild is more attractive than ever for city-dwellers.
-Good news for Tokyo area residents: the Diamond Route, connecting the attractions of Fukushima, Tochigi and Ibaraki prefectures, is easily accessible and offers a quick escape to the beauty and wonder of some of our neighbors to the north.
+The Diamond Route, connecting the attractions of Fukushima, Tochigi and Ibaraki prefectures, is easily accessible from Tokyo.
+It offers a quick escape to the beauty and wonder of some of our neighbors to the north.

-Fukushima alone boasts many ideal sites for those seeking the solitude of nature, the charm of Edo-period Japan, or a personal experience of Japanese tradition.
+Fukushima alone boasts many ideal sites for those seeking the solitude of nature.
+It combines the charm of Edo-period Japan, or a personal experience of Japanese tradition.
 Here are just a few of our favorites.

 Fukushima diamond route metropolis japan

 Mt.
-Hiuchigatake is often viewed as the icon of Oze for being the highest mountain in the region.
+Hiuchigatake is an icon of Oze for being the highest mountain in the region.

 Oze National Park

 This large national park spans Gunma, Tochigi and Fukushima prefectures, but nature-lovers and birdwatchers will particularly enjoy the northern part of the park that lies within Fukushima.
-The wetlands on the northeastern shores of Lake Ozenuma teem with an abundant variety of bird species.
-Making your way north, you can hike into the young mountains where volcanoes such as Hiuchigatake formed the landscape thousands of years ago.
+The wetlands on the northeastern shores of Lake Ozenuma teem with an abundance of bird species.
+Making your way north, you can hike into the young mountains.
+Volcanoes such as Hiuchigatake formed the landscape thousands of years ago.

 A network of developed trails covers Oze National Park, leading you through golden marshland, cool mountain passes and quiet forests.
-A handful of campsites and mountain huts are also available, should you wish to extend your time in the great outdoors of Fukushima.
+A handful of campsites and mountain huts are also available.

 fukushima diamond route metropolis japan